csstransky/assignment-3-part-2/README.md

 ## DataFrame

 A DataFrame is made of Columns.
-These columns can be accessed by type with the following functions:
+The cells inside the Column can be accessed by type with the following functions:

 ```
 String* get_string(size_t row, size_t column);